There are some items you just shouldn’t be without, especially in a survival situation.

 J5 Tactical V1-PRO Flashlight

-This EDC flashlight is described as ‘tactical,’ so you can expect more features than a standard flashlight.
+The J5 Tactical V1-PRO Flashlight is described as ‘tactical,’ so you can expect more features than a standard flashlight.

 It comes with three different light settings (high, low, and strobe), with a wide-to-narrow beam zoom to give you optimum vision no matter what.
 The beam zoom works great for survival situations, where you may need to hunt or scope out enemies.